OpenZeppelin/openzeppelin-sdk/examples/truffle-migrate/README.md

-# Sample ZeppelinOS project with truffle migrations
+# OpenZeppelin SDK example: using truffle migrations

-This is a sample ZeppelinOS project that runs `zos` from truffle migrations, using the CLI javascript interface.
+This is a sample OpenZeppelin SDK project that runs `openzeppelin` from truffle migrations, using the CLI javascript interface.
-This allows any project that currently relies on truffle migrations to switch over to `zos`, thus deploying upgradeable instances instead of regular ones.
-Also, by using the CLI interface, `zos` keeps track of all deployed logic contracts and all upgradeable instances, and also tracks them in truffle build artifacts.
+This allows any project that currently relies on truffle migrations to switch over to `openzeppelin`, thus deploying upgradeable instances instead of regular ones.
+Also, by using the CLI interface, `openzeppelin` keeps track of all deployed logic contracts and all upgradeable instances, and also tracks them in truffle build artifacts.

 ## Running this project